-I like to keep a daily countertop spray around to clean surfaces after each kitchen use.
+First, I like to keep a daily countertop spray around to clean surfaces after each kitchen use.

-To keep my sponge clean and dry I have been using a business card holder.
+In addition, to keep my sponge clean and dry I have been using a business card holder.
 Read the post on Uses for Business Card Holders – Keep Sponges Clean and Dry, Smartphone or Tablet Stand for more details.

 We ran out of room on our old knife block, so we got one of the knife blocks without slots.
 My mom has the Kapoosh Hardwood Knife Block.
 I saw it at her house and went out and got the same one.
 This knife block is great because it has a slot free design and you can arrange the knives however you like.
-Amazon doesn’t have the 2 row knife block, but I was able to find it at The Container Store.
+Unfortunately, Amazon doesn’t have the 2-row knife block, but I was able to find it at The Container Store.

 Another product I love for organizing our house phone, cell phones, cell phone chargers, and papers is a telephone stand.
 We have a Rolodex phone organizing stand.
 It’s similar to this Safco Onyx Angled Mesh Steel Telephone Stand.
 In addition, we have the Rolodex Mesh Collection Combination Sorter Tray and use it as a phone stand.

 Make sure you always have enough cleaning supplies to clean your kitchen.